-The formats are CSV, XML, JSON, TXT, and HTML.
+The supported formats in the current release are CSV, XML, JSON, TXT, and HTML.

 • CSV format-A Comma Separated Values (CSV) does not specify any semantics about the values.
-The natural parse of a CSV is that each column is of a same type.
-Thus, the parser will implicitly assign the letter A for the first column, B for the second column, and so forth, similar to how a Microsoft Excel spreadsheet represent its default column naming convention.
+The natural parsing of a CSV is that each column is of the same type.
+Thus, the parser will implicitly assign the letter A for the first column, B for the second column, and so forth, similar to how a Microsoft Excel spreadsheet represents its default column naming convention.
 In such an arrangement we can derive implicit attribute names, such as "A=value" or "AA= value" (Figure 2 shows the tabular concept).